Cisco ACI

 Diagram: Cisco ACI fabric checking.

 Unlike the traditional Cisco data center design, the ACI data center operates with a Leaf and Spine architecture.
-Now, traffic comes in through a device sent from an end host.
-In the ACI data center, this is known as a Leaf device.
+Traffic now comes in through a device sent from an end host, known as a Leaf device.

-We also have the Spine devices that are Layer 3 routers with no unique hardware dependencies.
+We also have the Spine devices, which are Layer 3 routers with no unique hardware dependencies.
 In a primary Leaf and Spine fabric, every Leaf is connected to every Spine.
-Any endpoint in the fabric is always the same distance regarding hops and latency from every other internal endpoint.
+Any endpoint in the fabric always has the same distance regarding hops and latency as every other internal endpoint.

 The ACI Spine switches are Clos intermediary switches with many vital functions.
 Firstly, they exchange routing updates with leaf switches via Intermediate System-to-Intermediate System (IS-IS) and rapidly forward packets between them.
-They provide endpoint lookup services to leaf switches through the Council of Oracle Protocol (COOP).
-They also handle route reflection to the leaf switches using Multiprotocol BGP (MP-BGP).
+They also provide endpoint lookup services to leaf switches through the Council of Oracle Protocol (COOP) and handle route reflection to the leaf switches using Multiprotocol BGP (MP-BGP).

 Cisco ACI Overview